 Serving All Northwestern Students

 The Writing Program also operates the Writing Place, a center open to all Northwestern students that provides free composition tutoring and consultation.
 Located in University Library, the Writing Place is open most mornings, afternoons, and evenings during the academic year.
-Students may make appointments, use the schedule of drop-in hours, or interact with Writing Place peer consultants through the campus computer network.
-An offshoot of the Writing Place, the Graduate Writing Place offers peer consulting and workshops for graduate students across the University.
+Students may make appointments for in-person or online consultations through our online scheduling system.
+An offshoot of the Writing Place, the Graduate Writing Place offers peer consulting, writing groups, workshops, and writing retreats for graduate students and postdocs across the University.

 In addition, the Writing Program helps to oversee writing requirements – and thus provides writing advising – for undergraduates in Weinberg College, the McCormick School, and the Henry and Leigh Bienen School of Music.
 Members of the Writing Program faculty teach specialized courses and workshops as needed.
 The Program has collaborated extensively with other University programs and departments, developing new ways to integrate writing instruction with instruction in other disciplines, such as engineering design and law.
 In all its courses and special offerings, the Writing Program concentrates on helping students develop skill, confidence, and insight as writers.Back to top